mario-fan-games-galaxy/LumaSMS/README.md

 # MFGG powered by LumaSMS

-LumaSMS is a new software being built for compatibility with Taloncrossing Site Managament System.
-It's being built specifically for Mario Fan Games Galaxy.
+LumaSMS is a new site management software being built for compatibility with Taloncrossing Site Managament System.
+It's being built specifically for Mario Fan Games Galaxy, but may be useful for other sites that store fanworks.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites